-The main barriers to learning faced by some of our five disadvantaged children who are in receipt of Pupil Premium funding are:-
+The main barriers to learning faced by some of our six disadvantaged children who are in receipt of Pupil Premium funding are:-

-- Cognitive delay- some of our children who are in receipt of Pupil Premium funding have cognitive delays which impacts negatively on their learning. - One child has significant speech and language delay. - Emotional or behavioural delay- most of our disadvantaged children have specific social and emotional needs which affect their learning most due to family circumstances. - Access to extra-curricular activities trips, music lessons, sporting activities/after school clubs - Environmental Issues we always take into consideration environmental issues for pupils and will offer support to parents/carers where and when necessary - Parental support at home is lower for some of our disadvantaged children than other children - Some of our Disadvantaged children need some additional support with family matters.
+- Cognitive delay- some of our children who are in receipt of Pupil Premium funding have cognitive delays which impacts negatively on their learning. - Three children has significant speech and language delay. - Two children have EHCP with a further 2 pending. - Emotional or behavioural delay- most of our disadvantaged children have specific social and emotional needs which affect their learning most due to family circumstances. - Access to extra-curricular activities trips, music lessons, sporting activities/after school clubs - Environmental Issues we always take into consideration environmental issues for pupils and will offer support to parents/carers where and when necessary - Parental support at home is lower for some of our disadvantaged children than other children. - Some of our Disadvantaged children need some additional support with family matters.

-The next formal review of the Pupil Premium Strategy will take place in September 2022.
+The next formal review of the Pupil Premium Strategy will take place in September 2023.